rage/cyber-security-base-19/data/module-2/part-2/applications.md

 </text-box>

-Javascript file names typically end with `.js` and they are included to a HTML page using the `script` element.
+JavaScript file names typically end with `.js` and they are included to a HTML page using the `script` element.
 The element `script` has an attribute `src`, which defines the location of the source code file.
 Alternatively, one can add the code directly to HTML by surrounding it with `<script>` tags.

-Javascript source files can be stored under a directory meant for static files (same place as CSS files or images), see [documentation](https://docs.djangoproject.com/en/3.0/howto/static-files/).
+JavaScript source files can be stored under a directory meant for static files (same place as CSS files or images), see [documentation](https://docs.djangoproject.com/en/3.0/howto/static-files/).
 The app-specific directory is typically along the lines `pages/static/`, but one can also configure to have global static directory.
 The configuration